 Basic explanation of time :

 While Vishnu is asleep, a lotus sprouts of his navel (navel is symbolized as the root of creation) along with Brahma.
-Brahma creates the universe which we all live in, on another thought, Brahma himself may be the universe as well, which is why the vedic texts say Brahmanda meaning Universe.
+Brahma creates the universe which we all live in (we means this world's existing objects), on another thought, Brahma himself may be the universe as well, which is why the vedic texts say Brahmanda meaning Universe.
 Referring to the universe created out of big-bang, it is described as lotus blooms out of the navel,but this universe is not a permanent universe, it is temporary, Brahma lives for 100 bramha years and then dissolves and a new universe is born.

 Time calculation and divisions (as described in Manu Smriti and Vedas) in Ancient India :